danielplawrence/pbrt-rust/src/geometry_transformations.md

     \end{bmatrix}
 \\]

 To derive the remaining matrices, we can go back to our original interpretation of rotation as finding the sides of triangles.
-However, this time we will fix x (which we can imagine projects out of the screen toward us), and manipulatethe y and z axes.
+However, this time we will fix x (which we can imagine projects out of the screen toward us), and manipulate the y and z axes.

 <p align="center">
     <img src="images/rotating_basis_vectors_triangles_x.png" style="background-color: white" width="400">